This post was most recently updated on September 18th, 2019

 Without some sort of value-add over the open auction, the only kind of relationship that matters is when the publisher’s PMP manager’s son plays baseball with the agency’s buyer’s son, or they were roommates in college together — those are classic cheat-mode relationships.
 A handful of cold-calls and monthly or quarterly check-ins does not make a cheat-mode relationship, and there’s no value-add over an open auction.
 If anything, those calls and emails about what can already be purchased directly on the open auction is actually a nuisance to most buyers.
 The bidder doesn’t get anything they can’t get on open auction.

-If you are seeking to utilize your sales force and can’t monetize first-party data, there are potential gains available from reaching out to major agencies and advertisers and asking them to whitelist you on the open auction.
-Some bidders are extremely restrictive in their bidding, and getting whitelisted can provide non-negligible lift — however, you have to have the bidder in mind (because they won’t show up in your reporting), and some indication that they’d bid on a non-negligible portion of your inventory.
+Suppose you are seeking to utilize your sales force and can’t monetize first-party data.
+In that case, there are potential gains available from reaching out to major agencies and advertisers and asking them to whitelist you on the open auction.
+Some bidders are extremely restrictive in their bidding, and getting whitelisted can provide a non-negligible lift.
+However, you have to have the bidder in mind (because they won’t show up in your reporting), and some indication that they’d bid on a non-negligible portion of your inventory.

 10X your ad revenue with our award-winning solutions.